 - Dependent children receive one-sixth of the deceased worker’s average salary.

 - This benefit is the same for all dependent children but cannot exceed two-thirds of the average salary in total.

 - If the widowed spouse remarries or dies and benefits stop, the benefits to the dependent children increase to 50 percent of the average wage.
 These benefits last until a child is 18 or 23 if studying as a full-time student.

 The Death on the High Seas Act (DOHSA)

-The DOHSA is an additional law protecting seamen.
-The Jones Act can provide compensation for dependents when a worker dies anywhere on the job.
+The DOHSA is another law protecting seamen.
+The Jones Act can compensate dependents when a worker dies anywhere on the job.
 The DOHSA covers dependents when the seaman dies three or more nautical miles out to sea from the coast of the U.S.

 Statute of Limitations and Eligibility

-Family members other than children and spouses may be eligible for benefits if they were financially dependent on the deceased.
+Family members other than children and spouses may be eligible for benefits if they depend financially on the deceased.
 This could include siblings, grandparents, and others.

-Find a good lawyer to represent you and to help you file your claim and make your case for compensation.
-With an experienced maritime lawyer, you can rest assured that you will be eligible, that you will file before the statute of limitation runs out, and that you will get as much compensation as you deserve for your terrible loss.
+Find a good lawyer to represent you, help you file your claim, and make your case for compensation.
+With an experienced maritime lawyer, you can rest assured that you will be eligible, file before the statute of limitation, and get as much compensation as you deserve for your terrible loss.